richardkiss/pycoin/README.md

 ECDSA Signing and Verification
 ------------------------------

 Instead of hiding behind a bunch of opaque abstraction, the library deals with ECDSA keys directly.
-The key structures are:
+Important structures include:

 - the ```secret_exponent``` (a large integer that represents a private key)
 - the ```public_pair``` (a pair of large integers x and y that represent a public key)